rose-thunder/website/README.md

 ## Todo List

-- [ ] Create screensaver thingy on the home page
+- [ ] Create screensaver like thing on the home page
 - [ ] Music controls
 - [ ] Have a usable mobile experience